philipericsson/friform_website/README.md

 # Friform Website

-The official website for Friform, a deep tech & design studio based in NYC.
+The official website for Friform, a tech studio based in NYC.
 This website showcases our work, philosophy, and services.

 ## Technology Stack